 Studies indicate that eating more red meat increases your likelihood of developing prostate cancer.
 Avoid meats that have been charred or otherwise cooked at high temperatures.
 If you can’t give up on your red, go for grass-fed, organic versions.
 Also skip cured meats like salami, bacon, lunch meat, and hot dogs, which contain cancer-encouraging nitrites.

 Men who consume more dairy products have a slightly higher risk of prostate cancer.
 While some studies have found that men who ate the most dairy had an 11 percent higher likelihood of developing prostate cancer and linked it to the calcium content in milk, other studies show that there is no relationship at all between dairy and calcium consumption and prostate cancer of any kind.
-The jury is still out but it
+The jury is still out but it would be good to at least cut down on the dairy.

 Meats, egg yolks, and dairy products are the main sources of saturated fat from animal sources while coconut oil, palm kernel oil, and cottonseed oil are the common plant sources.
 While saturated fats are not all bad, factory farming methods have resulted in them being contaminated with carcinogens which come from pesticides and herbicides.
 Buy organic, free-range versions of saturated fat to be safe.